 Entertainment will start at 5:00 pm with a special tribute to veterans, featuring Veteran War Stories Show by Operation Song.
-From 5:00-7:00 pm, hear stories from veterans followed by a show debuting Operation Song’s new album showcasing songwriting from Chattanooga veterans and performed by professional Nashville musicians.
-The Operation Song portion is sponsored by Merrill Lynch and U.S.Xpress.
+From 5:00-7:00 pm, hear stories from veterans followed by a writers' round table that will feature songs by and for veterans.
+The Operation Song portion is sponsored by Merrill Lynch and Erlanger.
 For more information about the innovative therapeutic mission of Operation Song for veterans and its program in Chattanooga visit www.operationsong.org.

 The fireworks display, shot from the neighboring Renaissance Park, will begin immediately upon the conclusion of the symphony performance at 9:45 PM.

 A variety of food, beer and non-alcoholic drink concessions will be available on site.
 The public is invited to bring lawn chairs and blankets to enjoy a picnic during this concert and fireworks display.

 Coolidge Park will be closing to vehicular traffic at 4:00 PM on the day of the show.
 There will be free shuttle service running from the Republic parking lots (previously owned by UNUM) between 4th and 5th Streets from 6:00-11 PM.
 The lots are pay-to-park lots.
 Shuttle pickup and drop off on the north side of the river will be near the Chattanooga Theatre Centre at the intersection of Tremont and River Streets.